Divorce (2023 film)

-Divorce is an upcoming Malayalam movie written and directed by Mini IG which depicts the life of 6 divorced women starring Chandhunadh, Santhosh Keezhattoor, P. Sreekumar, Shibla Fara etc. It is one of the first Malayalam movie selected by Govt of Kerala for funding through Kerala State Film Development Corporation for uplifting works of women directors.
-It is also one among the first Malayalam movie to be tax free in Kerala.
-The movie got censor certificate in 2020 and was previewed in Kalabhavan theatre and will be released in theatre on 24 February 2023.
+Divorce is a 2023 Indian Malayalam-language film written and directed by Mini IG which is about the process of Divorce deconstructing dynamics of families through social, psychological and economic aspects starring Chandhunadh, Santhosh Keezhattoor, P. Sreekumar, Fara Shibla etc. It is one of the first Malayalam movie selected by Government of Kerala for funding through Kerala State Film Development Corporation for uplifting works of women directors.
+It is declared tax free by Govt. of Kerala.
+The movie got censor certificate in 2020 and was previewed in Kalabhavan theatre in 2021.